Environments

 How Environments Work

 Environments allow you to collect performance data and traces from different "environments" of your project.
-For example, data is kept separate to avoid interference of testing data with production data.
-Comparing them is supported to find performance regressions before they get into production.
+Data is kept separate to avoid interference of testing data with production data.

-• Other environments can be created through the UI or by sending data from daemons.
+Other environments can be created through the UI or automatically by configuring and sending data from daemons.

 Switching Between Environments

-The service and environment selector in an application’s performance overview
+dashboard image::setup/configuration/environments/service-environment-selector.png[The service and environment selector in an application’s performance overview]

 The default environment provides full visilibity, with full retention days, larger amount of traces and transaction details.
-Additional environments are usually created with limited visibilty.
-Limited visibilty means:
+Additional environments are created as non-production environment by default, which means:

-• The number of traces collected every minute defaults to just 1 for limited environments but can be configured to be more.
+The number of traces collected every minute defaults to just 1 for non-production environments but can be configured to be more.

-• On older Tideways plans purchased before 2023 the retention for monitoring, profiler and exception data is limited environments is one day.
+On older Tideways plans purchased before 2023 the retention for monitoring, profiler and exception data is non-production environments is one day.

 Use Cases